-- 5. else if the effective group ID or any of the supplementary group IDs of the process match the qualifier of the entry of type ACL\GROUP\OBJ, or the qualifier of any entry of type ACL\GROUP, then - if the ACL\MASK entry and any of the matching ACL\GROUP\OBJ or ACL\GROUP entries contain all the requested permissions, access is granted.
+5. else if the filesystem group ID or any of the supplementary group IDs of the process match the qualifier of the entry of type ACL GROUP OBJ, or the qualifier of any entry of type ACL GROUP, then

+'''

+if the ACL_MASK entry and any of the matching ACL_GROUP_OBJ or

+ACL_GROUP entries contain all the requested permissions,

+access is granted,

+'''
-6. else if the ACL\OTHER entry contains the requested permissions, access is granted.

-7. else access is denied.
+- else if the ACL\OTHER entry contains the requested permissions, access is granted. - 7. else access is denied.